 Portrait © Donna Granata 1999

-Wesley E. Johnson was born in Ojai, and became involved with art while a student at Ventura College, where he had originally planned to study engineering.
-He continued his art education at the Brooks Institute and at the University of California at Santa Barbara, working under influential painter and theoretician, Howard Warshaw.
+Wesley E. Johnson was born in Ojai, California and became involved with art while studying at Ventura College, where his plans were to become an engineer.
+He continued his art education at the Brooks Institute and at the University of California Santa Barbara, finding a mentor in the well-known painter and theoretician, Howard Warshaw.
 At a point, Mr. Johnson spent time in Paris under the tutelage of the renowned Cubist, Andre Lhote.

 Wesley Johnson’s documentation took place in 1999.
 The FOTM Archive contains extensive information about this artist.